The Brush Studio guarantees your brushes will be as unique as your art with its breathtaking range of customization options.

 Sliders: Numerical Adjustments

 Every slider in Brush Studio can also be adjusted numerically for greater control.
-Tap the numerical value of a slider to type in the precise number you need.
+Tap the numerical value of a slider to type in the precise number you need, or Scribble in your values using Apple Pencil.

 Sliders: Tilt and Pressure Adjustments

-When you tap on the numerical value next to a slider, some will allow you to attach Tilt and/or Pressure to that individual slider independently, offering extreme control over the behavior of that brush.
+When you tap on the numerical value next to a slider, some will allow you to attach Tilt and/or Pressure to that individual slider independently.
+This can offer more control over the behavior of that brush.

 Preview your brush in the Drawing Pad to see your changes in action without leaving the Brush Studio.

 The Drawing Pad is a preview window for your brushes.
-Like a notepad you might keep at hand to test the color of your markers, it sits inside the Brush Studio to give you a place to preview and test your brush changes.
-Draw shapes and scribbles into it to see how your brush responds.
-As you change various settings, the scribbles in the Drawing Pad update to show how your latest changes affect your brush.
+Think of it as a notepad you might keep at hand to test the color of your markers.
+Drawing Pad sits inside the Brush Studio to give you a place to preview and test your brush changes.
+Draw shapes and scribbles into it to see differences in how your brush responds.
+As you change various settings, the scribbles in the Drawing Pad update in real time to show how your changes affect your brush.

-In this way, you can test your brushes without leaving the Brush Studio or interrupting your creative flow.
+This save you from having to leaving the Brush Studio or interrupting your creative flow when brush testing.

 To clear the Drawing Pad, scrub it with three fingers, or tap the button in Drawing Pad Settings.